MicrosoftDocs/dynamics365smb-docs-pr.de-de/business-central/admin-printer-setup-universal-print.md

 Nachdem ein Drucker hinzugefügt wurde, können Sie seine Einstellungen über **Druckerverwaltung** anzeigen und ändern.
 Wählen Sie einfach den Drucker und dann **Druckereinstellungen bearbeiten** aus.

-## Drucker in Business Central lokal hinzufügen
+## <a name="add-printers-in-business-central-on-premises" />Drucker in Business Central lokal hinzufügen

 <!--With [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, unlike online, users aren't automatically authenticated with the registered app in Azure used for the Universal Print service.
 So, before any Business Central user (including admins) can add or even use Universal Print printers, they'll have to authenticate with the Azure app and grant access to the Universal Print service.
 The following procedure describes how to initiate this authentication flow.
 Each user typically only has to do this task once.-->